 - In collaboration with Lambda Legal Defense and Education Fund, the Human Rights Campaign, and the New York City Bar Association’s LGBT Rights Committee, we drafted a first-of-its-kind set of model transgender-affirming hospital policies.
 This groundbreaking publication offers much-needed guidance to hospitals seeking to provide culturally competent healthcare to transgender patients and to honor the spirit and letter of new laws prohibiting discrimination against transgender people.

 - Since 2004, New York office lawyers have mentored high school students in a legal studies program at a high school in the Bronx, New York.
 Our lawyers helped to prepare the students for a mock trial competition in the spring semester and a moot court competition in the fall semester.
 The competitions, sponsored by Fordham Law School, are designed as mentor programs to pair high schools with law firms who teach students trial advocacy and appellate skills.
-Our team helped the students prepare their case or oral argument by instructing them on direct and cross examinations, witness preparation, opening and closing statements, and oral advocacy skills.

 As part of our ongoing commitment to the community, New York lawyers and staff are active in many organizations.
 These include: